-If you purchased a domain from a third-party provider, you can transfer it to Squarespace and manage it within your site.
+If you purchased a domain from a third-party provider, you can transfer it to Squarespace.
 When you transfer your domain, you can manage all of your domain settings and billing from your Squarespace account.
 This guide reviews how to transfer a domain registered elsewhere to Squarespace.

 Before you begin

-- Ensure you haven't changed your domain contact information recently, ensure that the domain isn't locked.
+- If you changed your domain's contact information recently, ensure that the domain isn't locked.
 Changing your domain contact information can lock the domain for 60 days and prevent transfers.
 Before changing any contact information, ask your provider if this will lock your domain.